Configuration A

 Configuration A involves the use of an inverter in conjunction with a vehicle electrical system connected to the electrical loads by various means.
 These are described below using a number of sub-configurations, depending on the connection arrangement.

-1. Configuration A1 - extension chords only, open window/door
+1. Configuration A1 - extension cords only, open window/door

 2. Configuration A2 - small multicircuit transfer switch, open window/door